engr101staff/engr101matlab/_sources/iteration/mixed_up_code.rst

     :adaptive:
     :practice: T

     Help Goku reach power levels of over 9000!
-Write a program which checks if a variable ``powerLevel`` is over 9000.
+Write a program which creates the variable ``powerLevel`` with a value of 6500 and checks if it is over 9000.
 If it isn't, it repeatedly prints "More power!" and increments ``powerLevel`` by 1000 until ``powerLevel`` is over 9000.
 Then the program prints "It's over 9000!".
     Put the necessary blocks in the correct order.
     -----